 Strengthen key muscles

 Your arms, abdomen and lower back are the key muscles you should strengthen during the off-season.
 An easy and effective way to achieve this is to implement workouts that replicate common wrestling moves.
 By replicating common wrestling moves and techniques, you will build up muscle memory that is often lost once the season ends.
 Three exercises that can strengthen these muscles are:

 Want to include more strength training exercises into your routine?
 Try these strength training workouts.

 Maintain a healthy diet and workout

 Maintaining a healthy diet and training routine during your season is crucial, however, continuing this during your off-season is just as important.
-According to sports nutrition expert Matt Pikosky, “It’s important to continue to eat healthy and stay active in order to minimize large gains in body weight and more specifically body fat.”
-In addition to minimizing weight gains, off-season diet and conditioning can improve a wrestler’s overall performance, “This time of year provides a great opportunity for wrestlers to focus on gaining muscle, improving strength, endurance, quickness and agility by following a balanced nutrition and training program, without the stress of trying to make weight for competition,” Pikosky said.
+According to sports nutrition expert Matt Pikosky, “It’s important to continue to eat healthily and stay active in order to minimize large gains in body weight and more specifically body fat.”
+In addition to minimizing weight gains, off-season diet and conditioning can improve a wrestler’s overall performance, “This time of year provides a great opportunity for wrestlers to focus on gaining muscle, improving strength, endurance, quickness, and agility by following a balanced nutrition and training program, without the stress of trying to make weight for competition,” Pikosky said.

 An off-season nutrient-rich diet will help you build up and repair muscles for the next season.
 To successfully implement a nutrient-rich diet you will need to include the following:

 - High-quality protein (lean meats, eggs)